censorship-no-archive/ceno1/doc/threatModel.md

 knowledge of the global network topology is required in order to retrieve bundles or send a message to a Bridge.
 In cases of nationwide Internet throttling, content will remain available to the peers given that a copy of that bundle is cached in the in-country network of peers.
-When using CENO you won't be able to visit dynamic websites, log in in websites, stream media or read and send emails.
+When using CENO, you will not be able to visit dynamic websites, log into websites, stream media or read and send emails.

 <!-- ## 2.
 Architecture Overview